When students need to demonstrate how they read complex texts with comprehension, and

 colleagues to drill down to grade-specific expectations leaning on skill progressions from The

-and Teaching Writing in Small Groups.
+Reading Strategies Book 2.0 and Teaching Writing in Small Groups.
 We’ll explore strategies

 that best align to the grade-specific skills and task expectations.
 In this highly interactive portion